 If you need to park your car for an extended period (more than 1 month), there are several things you should do to prepare it for storage.
 Proper preparation helps prevent deterioration and makes it easier to get your car back on the road.
-It is best to store your car indoors if at all possible.
+If at all possible, you should store your car indoors.

 - Fill the fuel tank.

-- Change the engine oil and filter (see page 115).
+- Change the engine oil and filter (see page 107).

 - Wash and dry the exterior completely.

 - Clean the interior.
 Make sure the carpeting, floor mats, etc. are completely dry.

 - Leave the parking brake off.

 Put the transmission in

 Reverse (5-speed manual) or

 Park (automatic).

-- · Block the rear wheels.
+- Block the rear wheels.

-- If the car is to be stored for a longer period, it should be supported on jackstands so the tires are off the ground. - Leave one window open slightly (if the car is being stored indoors). - Disconnect the battery. - "breathable" car cover, one made from a porous material such as cotton.
-Nonporous materials, such as plastic sheeting, trap moisture which can damage the paint. - If possible, run the engine for a while periodically (preferably once a month). - Support the front and rear wiper blade arms with a folded towel or rag so they do not touch the windshield.
+- If the car is to be stored for a longer period, it should be supported on jackstands so the tires are off the ground.

+- Leave one window open slightly (if the car is being stored indoors).

+- Disconnect the battery.

+- Cover the car with a

+"breathable" car cover, one

+made from a porous material

+such as cotton.
+Nonporous

+materials, such as plastic

+sheeting, trap moisture, which

+can damage the paint.

+- If possible, periodically run the engine for a while (preferably once a month).

+- Support the front and rear wiper blade arms with a folded towel or rag so they do not touch the windshield.